kochsj/python-data-structures-and-algorithms/Data-Structures/stacks_and_queues/README.md

 ## Overview
 In this file of the data structures, stacks and queues are created and tested.

+Stacks and queues are a collection of nodes - Each in different orientation.

+Stacks are like a stack of plates.
+The first node being both the top and the bottom.
+The first stays as the 'bottom' or end.
+Each node added after makes the newest node the 'top'.
+Again, like a stack of plates, adding to the top of the stack.
+Stacks have a top property to keep track of what 'plate' is on top.

+Queues are like a line at a bank.
+The first node being the front of the queue and the end of the queue (line).
+As nodes are added, they are 'enqueued' and join the line.
+The new node is now the end of the queue and the first node is still the front of the queue.
+Each additional node becomes the end of the queue as the 'line' gets longer.
+When dequeuing from the queue, the front node is removed and the 'next in line' then becomes the front of the queue.
+Just like standing in line at a bank.

 ## Getting Started
 Running tests is straight forward and involves using pytest.